pietronvll/spectraformer/logbook.md

+#### May 08, 2025
+I left the training overnight.
+It seems that **base48** didn't finish training...
+There are only 131 epochs on tensorboard and folders names are not the same with **min47**.
+So, 300-131=169.

+I've noticed that the amount of epochs is not saved in checkpoint.
+Have to do it.

+Also maybe the performance is bad because of region overlapping for low-f and high-f datasets?
+Could it be better to do something about it?
+Let's try separate models for separate frequencies.
+I'll need to rearrange datasets for SiC into SiC-low-f and SiC-high-f.

+Ok the performance is veeery bad.
+Let's try another time with separated lowf and highf **min49** and **base50**.
+Deleting **min47** and **base48**.

+Performance is bad but still compatible with my first attempts for geometric mean.

+*NOTE: it seems that bigger amount of cores for server is faster for calculations.
+So, those cores are not CPUs but GPU cores?
+But Volatile GPU-Util seems to be the same as before.
+Power consumption is biger.*

+Trained **min49** for 100 epochs.
+Figured out that epochs are not stored in checkpoint by having an error in streamlit.
+Fixing that.
+Deleted the model, started again 10 epochs for checking.

 #### May 07, 2025
 I have overreached 50 GB of space on franklin...
 By urgent cleaning I managed to start a server.
 Committing right now.
 Have to clean more models.
 And always keep not all but only 5 last checkpoints.